FAQ

 1. When will Arctic sea ice disappear?

+Most sea ice looks set to disappear in September within a few years.
 For other months, it may take a few more years for most sea ice to disappear.
+This is the conclusion when calculating an exponential trendline using annual sea ice volume minima,

 2. What makes Arctic sea ice retreat so rapidly?

 Emissions result in global warming, as warmer water flows into the Arctic from ocean currents and rivers.
 Melting permafrost causes even more emissions, while there are further feedbacks such as wildfires raging in tundras and peatlands.
-The Arctic is especially vulnerable to soot, which darkens the ice, resulting in more sunlight being absorbed rather than reflected back into space.
+The Arctic is especially vulnerable to black carbon (soot), which darkens the ice, resulting in more sunlight being absorbed rather than reflected back into space.
 This albedo effect accelerates as sea ice retreats and amplifies warming in the Arctic.
-Without action to cool the Arctic, methane releases threaten to further amplify warming, triggering runaway warming.

 http://arctic-news.blogspot.com/p/need-for-geo-engineering.html